Elasticity (economics): Number of competitors in the industry

+Others

 Like Price Elasticity of Demand, time also affects Price Elasticity of Supply.
 Though, there are other varying factors that affect this too, such as: capacity, availability of raw materials, flexibility, and the number of competitors in the market.
 Though, the time horizon is arguably the most influential detriment to price elasticity of supply.

 The longer the time horizon, the easier it is for commodity buyers to choose alternative products (substitutes).
 Further, as the time for suppliers to respond to price changes increases, a given price change will have a more significant impact on supply.
 However, suppliers can also hire more labour overtime, raise more funds, build more new factories to expand production capacity, and ultimately increase supply.
 In general, long-term supply is more elastic than short-term supply because producers need some time to adjust their ability to adapt to changes in demand.